 Volunteer coaches must hold the proper coaching authorization where applicable.
-Administration, activities director, teacher and coach must approve application where applicable.
-The volunteer forms are available in the superintendent's office.
+Administration, activities director, teacher and coach must approve applications where applicable.
+The volunteer forms are available in the Business Office.
 The Dunkerton Community School District has the right to refuse the services of any volunteer applicant.